jtyr/ansible-ntp/README.md

   roles:
     - ntp

-# Example of how to extend the default configuration
+- name: Example of how to extend the default configuration
-- hosts: myhost2
+  hosts: myhost2
   vars:
     # Adding a custom log file on the top of the default configuration
     ntp_config_custom: